PostHog/posthog.com/contents/tutorials/first-last-touch-attribution.md

 ---
-title: How to track first and last touch attribution
+title: How to analyze first and last touch attribution
 date: 2023-08-09
 author: ["ian-vanagas"]
 showTitle: true